 Given such tremendous power, it behooves people who have tax debt to swiftly and appropriately deal with their tax problems so that their tax case doesn’t reach this dramatic and extreme point.

 However, if the IRS does move in on your home or business, you need to be legally prepared for the process.
 There will be a lot of communication between you and the IRS in the months prior to them actually seizing your property or business, so you should adequately deal with that first to try to head off the seizure.
 If that doesn’t work, then you could call into question the manner in which the IRS seizes your property or business.
 The seizure itself could be illegal if the IRS doesn’t go about the process illegally — or if they were overzealous in seizing the asset in the first place.

-The Risks of Taking on the IRS Without Legal Help On behalf of Brian Coggins of Coggins Law, P.C. posted in IRS on Friday, December 4, 2015.
+The Risks of Taking on the IRS Without Legal Help On behalf of Brian Coggins of Coggins Law Office posted in IRS on Friday, December 4, 2015.
 We’ve talked about a lot of critical tax issues on this blog in the past few months, We’ve outlined some important tips to know when you deal with […]read more

 An Experienced Tax Attorney Serving Northern California

 TELL ME ABOUT YOUR CASE

 Roseville, CA 95747